 Jennifer (Bilyew) Asdorian, M.S., CCC-SLP earned a Bachelor's degree in Communication Disorders from Pennsylvania State University in 1995 and a Master of Science degree from University of Arizona in 1997.
 She began practicing speech-language pathology in 1997, when she moved to the DC metro area.
 During her early years, she worked in a variety of settings, including pediatric rehab and acute care hospitals, schools, and home health care.
-She moved into private practice in 2003 when she was hired by Integrated Therapy Services for Children and Families, Inc. During that time she helped children with feeding disorders, oral-motor delays, apraxia, expressive and receptive language disorders, pragmatic language delays, and articulation delays.
+She moved into private practice in 2003.
+She founded her own company named Creative Therapy Solutions, LLC and focused on bringing Assistive Technology serves into the home setting.
+She was also hired by Integrated Therapy Services for Children and Families, Inc. During that time she helped children with feeding disorders, oral-motor delays, apraxia, expressive and receptive language disorders, pragmatic language delays, and articulation delays.

 In 2008, she became a partner at Developmental Therapy Services within ITS and expanded her skills in reading and writing interventions to help with phonological processing, spelling, and reading comprehension.
 She also began to focus on executive functioning skills and their impact on the organization and use of language.